ring-lang/ring/README.md

 byte code then execute it by the Ring Virtual Machine, which is integrated with the Ring Compiler in one program.

-The language is simple, trying to be natural, encourage organization and comes with transparent and visual implementation.
-It comes with compact syntax and a group of features that enable the programmer to create natural interfaces and declarative domain-specific languages in a fraction of time.
-It is very small, fast and comes with smart garbage collector that puts the memory under the programmer control.
-It supports many programming paradigms, comes with useful and practical libraries.
-The language is designed for productivity and developing high quality solutions that can scale.

-The language is designed for a Clear Goal

-* Applications programming language.

-* Productivity and developing high quality solutions that can scale.

-* Small and fast language that can be embedded in C/C++ projects.

-* Simple language that can be used in education and introducing Compiler/VM concepts.

-* General-Purpose language that can be used for creating domain-specific libraries, frameworks and tools.

-* Practical language designed for creating the next version of the Programming Without Coding Technology software.

 [Read more!](http://ring-lang.sourceforge.net/#why)

 #Building from source code